 Join us for a night full of improv games and silliness.
 Improv is spontaneous ensemble theatre.
 It is an art form where the performers make up the theatre, usually comedy on the spot.
 As an audience member you get to be present at the very moment the comedy is created!

-Immersive Dinner With The Cast Of "Jeeves Intervenes"
+Immersive Dinner With The Cast Of "Where The Lilies Bloom"

-Join us for dinner on March 4th cocktails at 6:30 pm and dinner at 7:00 pm.
-Meet the characters of “Jeeves Intervenes” and interact with them as you dine on the stage.
+Join us for dinner and cocktails at 6:30 pm and dinner at 7:00 pm.
+Meet the characters of “Where The Lilies Bloom” and interact with them as you dine on the stage.
 It’s an interactive, immersive experience you don’t want to miss!

 Thanks To Our Sponsors